jakubBone/Connection-Pool-Library/README.md

 ConnectionPool: Manages database connections, maintaining a minimum and maximum number of connections in the pool.

-ConnectionPoolTester: Tests the performance and stability of the connection pool by simulating a large number of parallel operations.

 DatabaseConnection: Facilitates establishing connections to the database.

-DatabasePerformanceTester: Measures and compares the execution time of running queries with different connection strategies.

 ## Project Overview